semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 </TabItem>
 </Tabs>

-See the YAML to view the commands used in the example.
+See the YAML tab to view the commands used in the example.

 ## How to view artifacts {#view-artifacts}

-In addition to accessing artifacts from the job using the `artifact` command, you can view, delete, and download artifacts from the website.
+In addition to accessing artifacts from the job using the `artifact` command, you can view, delete, and download artifacts from the Semaphore project page.

 ### Job artifacts {#view-job}